isaacafrifa/mcis/README.md

 The extracted data pertaining to the two tags yielded some interesting results.
 The first observation was the difference in the number of posts under each tag.
-Strapi had about 5 times the number of posts under Sanity, which is illustrated in the ReactJS program.
+Strapi had about 5 times the number of posts under Sanity, which is illustrated in the table below.
-To understand the differences in distribution of the metrics between the tags, the averages of the other metrics(i.e. Answer Count, Score, Comment Count and View Count) were computed.
+To understand the differences in distribution of the metrics between the tags, descriptive statistical analysis was used where the averages of the other metrics (i.e.
+Answer Count, Score, Comment Count and View
+Count) were computed.
 Below are the figures of each metric.

 | Metrics             | Strapi        | Sanity |